Dubai International Airport: Construction

-The next phase of development included the construction of a new runway, which was completed three months ahead of schedule and opened in April 1984.
+In April 1984, a new runway was completed three months ahead of schedule.
 This runway, located 360 metres north of and parallel to the existing runway, was equipped with the latest meteorological, airfield lighting, and instrument landing systems, giving the airport a Category II classification.

-The airport, by this time was served by 29 airlines.
+By this time the airport was served by 29 airlines.

 Several extensions and upgrades were also made to the terminal facilities and supporting systems.
-On 23 December 1980, the airport became an ordinary member of the Airports Council International (ACI).
+In December 1980, the airport became an ordinary member of the Airports Council International (ACI).
 The decline of Karachi International Airport is often attributed to the traffic Dubai diverted from it.

-During 1980, a new terminal and an expansion of the current terminal was planned and the new terminal was set to open in 1981.
-However, the new terminal never materialized, but the expansion of the current terminal did happen.
+In 1980, a new terminal and an expansion of the current terminal was planned, with the new terminal set to open in 1981.
+The new terminal never materialized, but the expansion of the current terminal went ahead.

 During the 1980s, Dubai was a stopping point for airlines such as Air India, Cathay Pacific, Singapore Airlines, Malaysia Airlines, and others traveling between Asia and Europe that needed a refueling point in the Persian Gulf.
-Later made redundant with the availability of Russian airspace due to the breakup of the Soviet Union and the advent of longer-range aircraft introduced in the late 1980s and early 1990s such as the Airbus A340, the Boeing 747-400 and the Boeing 777 series aircraft, which had the ability to fly between Europe and Southeast Asia nonstop.
-British Airways flights from Islamabad to Manchester also stopped for short times during the 1980s, there was no requirement for passengers to get off.
+This was made redundant with the availability of Russian airspace after the breakup of the Soviet Union, and the advent of longer-range aircraft introduced in the late 1980s and early 1990s, such as the Airbus A340, the Boeing 747-400 and the Boeing 777 series aircraft, which had the ability to fly between Europe and Southeast Asia nonstop.
+British Airways flights from Islamabad to Manchester also stopped for short times during the 1980s, with no requirement for passengers to get off.